Utagawa Kuniyoshi (歌川国芳)

 Nationaal Museum van Wereldculturen (Rijksmuseum Volkenkunde, Leiden) via Ritsumeikan University - with no gofun

 Hankyu Culture Foundation - with no gofun The foreground is by Kuniyoshi.
 The background is by Yoshiiku.
+The title cartouche is surrounded with the items used in a restaurant.
+The British Museum shows 8 different prints from this series online, but not this one.

 "Although the name of the actor is not given on this print - probably due to the lingering influence of the Tenpō reforms of the early 1840s - it is nevertheless identifiable as a posthumous half-length portrait of the actor Onoe Kikugorō III (1784-1849) in the role of the carpenter Rokusaburō.
 Originally called Onoe Matsusuke II, this actor assumed the name Kikugorō III in 1815 and was one of kabuki's most versatile performers, receiving the accolade of kaner yakusha ('all-around actor).
 Kunisada executed an earlier portrait of him in the same role in the series Ōatari kyōgen no uchi (Great stage hits).